LiyuZer/EVE/README.md

 ## Contributing
 Open issues, hatch ideas, or send a PR (preferably with compliments for dragons).
 Bugs are roasted; contributions are treasured!

+---

+## License
+This project is licensed under the terms of the LICENSE file included in the repository.

+---

+I leave you with this blessing:

-May your code shine in neon, your logs glow bright, and your software journey race onward through the luminous night! 🐉
+> May your code shine in neon,
+> Your logs glow bright,
+> And your software journey
+> Race ever onward, through the luminous night! 🐉